8 things you probably didn’t know about C#

 }

-This will print the value 5.
-Reorder the a and b declarations and it will output 0.
+This prints the value 5.
+Reorder the a and b declarations, and it prints 0.

 7. Private instance variables of a class can be accessed by other instances